 The following incidents are the most common dental emergencies.
 Learn what you can do on the way to receiving emergency dental services to alleviate the problem.

 Our emergency dentist can sometimes put a tooth back in its place.
-So, if you have a tooth knocked out, bring it to our office as soon as possible so that we can try to reinsert it.
+So, if you have lost a tooth and still have the tooth in your possession, bring it to our office as soon as possible so that we can try to reinsert it.

 Retrieve the tooth by grabbing the top of the crown.
 Try not to touch the root.
 You can gently rinse off the tooth and try putting it back in the socket yourself.
 However, if you can’t do it yourself, put the tooth in a clean container and come to our office right away.
 Dental implant services might be necessary if the tooth cannot be saved.